paleobot/pbot-dev/Field definitions/Collections Node fields v1a.md

 * dwc:
 * Info: The lithology that makes up most of the exposure (for an outcrop) or part of the core that was studied (for a sample from a core).
 If it is not clear which lithology dominates, choose the first one listed in the publication.

+### Original, complete description of lithology
+* Entry type: free text
+* Considerations: Straight from PBSB
+* PBot:
+* dwc:
+* Info: Provide any additional information that you think is important with respect to the lithology of the collection, the lithological context, or the taphonomic situation.
+Feel free to quote extensively from the publication, if it includes information you can't record in our fields and you think are important.

 ### Geologic group
 * Entry type: free text
 * Considerations: I prefaced all of the stratigraphic information with “Geologic” since we have other “Groups” and “Members” in PBot.
 Note that in our Github issue, we had "Stratigraphic Unit" listed with the definition "The most highly resolved stratigraphic unit - e.g., if your section has a known Group, Formation, Member, Submember, and Bed, you would put the Bed name here."
 Do we still want this field, or are we just keeping the Group, Formation, Member, Bed, and asking people to fill in what they can?
 Also, do we want to ping Macrostrat for consistent names, or just have free-text entry?
 This might be a PBot v2.0 thing.